ella-codes-dao/ella.wallet/README.md

 ## Usage

-At Ella.wallet, we believe that security should be simple and easy to understand.
-That's why we've designed our wallet with a focus on everyday usage while still ensuring that your assets are always secure.
+At ella.wallet, we understand that security should be both easy to use and easy to comprehend.
+For this reason, we have designed our wallet with a focus on everyday usage, while still ensuring that your assets are always secure.

+Our wallet uses a multi-key system, that starts with a recovery key, this key is the only key with a weight of 1000, and is never stored on your device.
+Next, we create account and device keys with equal weights of 500.
-Our wallet uses a multi-key system, with both device and account keys assigned a weight of 500.
-This means that if you need to remove a device from your wallet, you can easily do so without compromising the security of your assets.
-Additionally, access to your wallet requires both the device and account keys, adding an extra layer of protection to keep your assets secure.

-To further enhance security, we also offer the option of adding an account key to your wallet.
-This eliminates the need for a recovery key to be stored on any devices, which helps boost the overall security of your assets.
+This means that if you need to remove a device from your wallet, you can do so easily without compromising the security of your assets.
+Additionally, access to your wallet requires both the device and account keys, adding an extra layer of protection to keep your assets safe and secure.This eliminates the need for a recovery key to be stored on any device, which helps to improve the overall security of your assets.

-In the event that you lose a device or your account key is compromised, our recovery process is simple and straightforward.
-You'll need both the original recovery key and a password to regain access to your assets, ensuring that they are always safe and secure.
+If you lose a device or your account key is compromised, our recovery process is simple.
+You will need both the original recovery phrase and a password you created to regain access to your assets, ensuring that they remain secure at all times.

+ella.wallet has a unique “bankless bank feature” called ella.card which manages digital assets without relying on a traditional bank account.
+With this feature, users can store and manage digital assets, such as USDC, and use them as a funding source for the upcoming Ella Card, which is not a traditional credit card as there is no traditional bank account involved.

+The ella.card accessed through the app utilizes the new authentication account capabilities on the Flow Blockchain to authorize transactions and provide users with a credit-like experience, but without the risk of accumulating debt.
+To ensure that the transaction clears, we need to verify that we have the capability and that the end-point user has sufficient funds available.
+When a purchase is made, the app immediately fronts the required funds, but the transaction is promptly settled through a blockchain transaction that pulls the necessary funds from the user's wallet to repay the fronted amount.
+If, for any reason, the capability is removed or an earlier transaction fails to process, the ella.card is temporarily disabled until the issue is resolved.

+[ Hackathon Update - We were unable to complete the smart contracts for ella.card and will submit/launch ella.card specifically during the next hackathon, ella.card data in app is currently simulated ]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>